Frequently Asked Questions

 Where can I learn more?

 The Technology page has a technical overview.
-The Blog has detailed writeups on SPICE verification, the OS design, and the case for balanced ternary.
-The Patents page lists all 9 patents with descriptions.
+The Blog has detailed writeups on device verification, the OS design, and the case for balanced ternary.
+The Patents page lists all 6 patents with descriptions.

 Still have questions?